stefcenti2022/plotly_deployment/README.md

 <img src="./static/images/dropdown_menu.png" alt="dropdown menu" width="150"/>

-Once the particpant is selected the participants demographic information will be displayed along with the following charts:
+Once the participant is selected the participants demographic information will be displayed along with the following charts:

 - Top 10 Bacteria Cultures Found: this bar chart can be used to determine if the participant has a good OTU number of the specific bacteria requested.
 Only the top 10 counts are shown to quickly rule out or chose a participant.